§ Terminology Governance Guide

 [[xref: title, term]]

-Where term is either a term, abbreviation or alias.
+is either a term, abbreviation, or alias.

-Add: [[def: term or abbreviation or alias]] with in the text part of the definition
+with in the text part of the definition

 [[xref: title, term]]